 Being told that you need to see a neurologist can be scary.
 The brain, after all, makes us who we are.
 But neurology is also a field where pioneering advances are relatively common and treatments are improving all the time.
 As a general neurologist, I might be the first doctor you have been referred to for what feels like a confusing condition.
 I try my best to be both professional and personable, to reduce the anxiety of seeing a doctor in this field and to explain what is going on.
 I want you to feel after you see me that you understand more what is happening – that you’ve seen a trusted colleague who wants to help.

 Qualifications and experience

-- Brain and Nervous System - Epilepsy, Brain and Nervous System - Migraine, Neurology
+- Neurology, Brain and Nervous System - Migraine, Brain and Nervous System - Epilepsy

 - Languages spoken